pretix/pretix/doc/development/algorithms/checkin.rst

 -----------

 The following diagram shows the series of checks executed on the server when a ticket is redeemed through the API.
-Some simplifications have been made, for example the de-duplication mechanism based on the ``nonce`` parameter to prevent re-uploads of the same scan is not shown.
+Some simplifications have been made, for example the deduplication mechanism based on the ``nonce`` parameter to prevent re-uploads of the same scan is not shown.

 .. image:: /images/checkin_online.png